Eyelid Lift in Denver

 It is important for patients to have realistic expectations before undergoing surgery in order to be satisfied with their results.
 While this procedure can enhance your appearance and may improve self-confidence as a result, it cannot alter your entire appearance or change the structure of your face.
 Other signs of the aging face, such as smile lines ("crow's feet) are not improved with this procedure.

-The blepharoplasty procedure is performed under local anesthesia with sedation or general anesthesia, although for the lower eyelids, Dr. Bershof often uses general anesthesia.
+The blepharoplasty procedure is performed under local anesthesia within our Denver office with sedation or general anesthesia, although for the lower eyelids, Dr. Bershof often uses general anesthesia.
 Patients may choose to have this procedure performed on either their upper or their lower eyelids, or both.
 Depending on these choices, the procedure can take anywhere from 1 to 2 hours.

 If the upper eyelid is being treated, a lazy-S excision of skin is made along the natural crease of the eyelid fold called the supratarsal fold and the droopy skin from above is removed.
 Once the excision is made, Dr. Bershof may also remove small fat deposits located near the nose.
 The result leaves the upper eyes looking younger and refreshed.
 For the lower eyelid, an incision is made just below the lash line extending a tad out into a smile line, and through this incision excess fat (the puffy bulge) is removed as well as a small amount of excess skin.
 Whereas the upper lid is usually an excess skin problem, the lower lid is usually an excess fat problem.